Michigan’s dryer fires are increasing every year.

 You could be heating up more than clothes in your laundry room.
-According to the U. S. Consumer Product Safety Commission, there are an estimated 15,500 dryer fires annually, resulting in nearly $100 million in damage.
+According to the National Fire Protection Association, there are an estimated 15970 dryer fires annually, resulting in fourteen deaths, 344 civilian injuries, and $233 million in property damage annually.
 The most frequent causes of these fires are improper ventilation and poor maintenance, which allow lint to accumulate.
 When lint covers heaters, switches, and motors in the dryer, fires can result.

 Tips to prevent Michigan dryer fires